mlcommons/mobile_app_open/flutter/documentation/result-spec.md

   On Windows systems value must be `Unknown`.
   On iOS systems value must be `Apple`.
   On Android systems value must represent actual manufacturer name obtained from system environment.
-* `model`: string.
-Manufacturer-defined model name
+* `model_code`: string.
+Manufacturer-defined model code
   On Windows systems value must be `Unknown PC`.
   On iOS systems value must be Apple Machine name.
-For example: `iPhone7,1`.
+For example: `iPhone14,5`.
   On Android systems value must represent actual model name obtained from system environment.
+For example: `SM-G981U1`.
+* `model_name`: string.
+Human-readable model name
+  On Windows systems value must be `Unknown PC`.
+  On iOS and Android systems value must be the marketing name that corresponds to `model_code`.
+For example: `iPhone 13`, `Galaxy S20 5G`.

 ## Application build info